"Memories and possibilities are ever more hideous than realities." ~H.P Lovecraft

 He dreaded the idea of sleeping in the same room as him, but it was better him than one of the others under his command.

 He thought back to the roster he was given back in Swordhaven before the mission began.
-The information was vague and didn't tell him a great of information on any of them beyond what was apparently deemed necessary.
+The information was vague and didn't tell him a great deal of information on any of them beyond what was apparently deemed necessary.

 Cry came from some farming community some distance from Oaklore which he had no reason to doubt.